“Simple Birthday Cake”

 Home-baked birthday cake is always the best.
 It may not be the most beautiful cake, but it is definitely the most sincere and heart-melting one to own during birthday.
 Sincerity, heart warning, taste to your desire, and economical, what’s more one could ask for. :)

-Last, but not least, Happy Birthday, to hub, and to everyone whose birthday falls in September.
+Last, but not least, Happy Birthday, to everyone whose birthday falls in September.

 Tips: Granulated sugar used in the cake batter may be adjusted for desired sweetness of the cake.
 For sweeter cake, use 350 grams of sugar instead of 300 grams.